abdelhedydev/React-Common/README.md

 # Common React Components

-In this GitHub repo you will find common react components such as Modal,Sidebar that has developed from scratch
+In this GitHub repo you will find common react components such as Modal,Sidebar,Slider ... that has developed from scratch .

 ## Getting Started